 – CHEG 694 Selected Topics in Chemical Engineering

-A student must complete a master’s thesis that involves creative research-oriented work within the broad field of CHEG, under the direct supervision of a main advisor, who must be a full-time faculty in the CHEG Department, and at least one other full-time faculty who acts as co-advisor.
+A student must complete a master’s thesis that involves original creative research-oriented work within the broad field of CE, under the direct supervision of a main advisor, who must be a full-time faculty in the Chemical Engineering Department, and at least one other full-time faculty who acts as co-advisor.
 The research findings must be documented in a formal thesis and defended successfully in a viva voce examination.
 Furthermore, the research should lead to publishable quality scholarly articles.